ArkV1/business_scheduler/README.md

-# appointment_app
+# business_scheduler

-A new Flutter project.
+A modern appointment and client scheduling application for small businesses.

 ## Getting Started